|143 Art and Design Building, 408 East Peabody, Champaign|

 PH: (217) 333-0855

-The curriculum in sculpture requires 122 credit hours and provides a broad and solid foundation in the fundamental disciplines of drawing, design, and painting, including both traditional and contemporary concepts.
-The student is encouraged to experience a wide range of materials, techniques, methods, and styles.
+The curriculum in sculpture requires 122 credit hours and provides a broad experience of 2D, 3D, and 4D methods as applicable to the making of sculptural forms.
+Installation and other modes of object-based arts practice, including the use of traditional and contemporary methods and concepts, are explored.
+Through independent and immersive studio practice, students are encouraged to experience a wide range of materials, techniques, methods, and styles.

 Contact: Mark Avery